agungkramawijaya/etl-edgar-ghg/README.md

   <li>
     <strong>Presence of incomplete or missing records:</strong><br>
-    Several rows contain <strong>NA (Not Available)</strong> values, indicating missing data points.
+    Several rows contain <strong>NA (Not Available)</strong> values for entire column, indicating missing rows.
 These rows need to be <strong>identified and removed</strong> (or handled appropriately) during the data cleaning process to ensure the resulting database maintains high accuracy and consistency.
   </li>
 </ul>